EkuboProtocol/governance/README.md

 ## Testing

 Make sure you have [Scarb with asdf](https://docs.swmansion.com/scarb/download#install-via-asdf) installed.
+You can look at the _.tool-versions_ file to know which version of Scarb is currently used.

 To run unit tests: